 9. Final Fantasy Brave Exvius War of the Visions

-FFBE WOTV is a tile-based gacha drawing inspiration from the cult classic Final Fantasy Tactics series.
+FFBE WOTV is a tile-based gacha that takes inspiration from the cult classic Final Fantasy Tactics series.
 Despite featuring a more niche gameplay system, the game has seen relative success thanks to the frequent collaborations with popular Final Fantasy characters.

-If you love the Final Fantasy IP, this is a great game for you to collect all your favorite characters.
+If you love the Final Fantasy IP, this is a great alternative to Epic Seven if you want a game where you can collect all your favorite characters.

 8. Princess Connect Re:Dive